Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Gossip protocols for super experts

-Both epistemic relations assume that the callers not only learn what the union is of the sets of secrets they each held before the call, but also learn what set of secrets the other agent held before the call.
-This is known as the ``inspect-then-merge'' form of observation \cite{AptGH18}.
+Both epistemic relations assume that the callers not only learn the union of the sets of secrets they each held before the call, but they also learn what set of secrets the other agent held before the call.
+As discussed in the introductory survey, this is known as the ``inspect-then-merge'' form of observation~\cite{AptGH18}.

 Note that for any agent $a$, ${\synch_a} \subseteq {\asynch_a}$.
-This is fairly obvious, because for any call sequences $\sigma$ and $\tau$ and $b,c,d,e \neq a$: $\sigma \asynch_a \tau$ implies $\sigma;bc \asynch_a \tau$, which implies $\sigma;bc \asynch_a \tau;de$.
+This is fairly obvious, because for any call sequences $\sigma$ and $\tau$ and $a \notin \{ b,c,d,e \}$: $\sigma \asynch_a \tau$ implies $\sigma;bc \asynch_a \tau$, which implies $\sigma;bc \asynch_a \tau;de$.
 The latter copies the clause $\sigma;bc \synch_a \tau;de$ for the synchronous case.